 Applicants must submit the following by the above-mentioned deadlines:

 - NIU Study Abroad Application: Applicants must have completed an application to participate in an NIU semester or academic year program offered by an approved provider.

 This scholarship is available to NIU students only.
 Applicants must meet the following eligibility requirements in order to qualify for the scholarship:

 SCHOLARSHIP APPLICATION ESSAY GUIDELINES

-- Acceptance into an NIU Cosponsored spring study abroad program.
+- A completed application for an NIU Cosponsored study abroad program.
 The program must be offered by an NIU approved study abroad provider.